airshipit/airshipctl/docs/source/secrets-guidelines.md

 Please pay attention that the special annotation `config.kubernetes.io/path` is getting added in the fileplacement transformer - it defines the name of the file where this document will be stored by phase.
 It’s possible to define several VariableCatalogues with unique names of files (it even may contain directories).

-Now if we refer back to the Phase descritption we’ll see that it’s type is GenericContainer with the name `encrypter`.
+Now if we refer back to the Phase description we’ll see that it’s type is GenericContainer with the name `encrypter`.

 The definition of that executor is the following: